-Established in 1861 as the VRC Oaks, it retained that title until 2007, when changed to the Crown Oaks.
-Between 2017 and 2023, the race was known as the Kennedy Oaks; however, in 2024, it reverted to the Crown Oaks.
+Established in 1861 as the VRC Oaks, it retained that title until 2007, when it was changed to the Crown Oaks.
+Between 2017 and 2023, the race was known as the Kennedy Oaks; however, in 2024, it reverted to its original name, the Crown Oaks.

 The race is on day three of the Melbourne Cup Carnival, which is known as either 'Oaks Day' or 'Ladies Day' and is two days after the Melbourne Cup.